 Customers and clients take your business more seriously when it is registered.
 It shows that you’re professional and serious about your work.

 To open a business bank account, you need registration documents.
-A proper bank account helps in managing income, expenses, and payments.
+A proper bank account helps in managing income, expenses, and Payments.

-Only registered businesses can apply for GST, claim tax deductions, and enjoy other tax-related benefits.
+Only registered businesses can Apply for GST, claim tax deductions, and enjoy other tax-related benefits.

 If you ever need a loan or want investors, your business must be legally registered.